Alexandria Radio Club (ARC)

 Prepared by Don Lewis, KI4D

-_________________________________________________EVENTS PLANNED FOR AMATEUR RADIO ENTHUSIAST
+EVENTS PLANNED FOR AMATEUR RADIO ENTHUSIAST

 You are invited to Amateur Radio Roundtable, a new series of W5KUB.com live weekly webcasts.
 The webcast is every Tuesday night at 9:00 PM EDST (0200 UTC Wednesdays) at W5KUB.COM.
-To watch click on Live Events and sign in with your existing User Name and Password.Amateur Radio Roundtable is an informal discussion of all aspects of ham radio with the intent of allowing viewers to watch this live webcast or be a guest via Skype or Google Hangout.
-A question and answer session with viewers will follow each topic.
+To watch click on Live Events and sign in with your existing User Name and Password.

 The show covers all aspects of ham radio; such as, balloon launches, Satellite, go-kits, emergency communications, SDR, digital modes, DXing, home brewing, and much more.
 This week’s guests include Arnie Shatz, N6HC, a team member of many great DExpeditions; Eric William discussing SRD; and Franc Dunatov, ZL1SLO, discussing Special Event operations from New Zealand.